ChasarooniZ/pf2e-rpg-numbers/docs/features/token/burst-burrow.md

 **Default:** `false`

 If enabled the token will create the animation even if it doesn't have burrow speed

 _Note: The token will still need to meet the elevation change prerequisites_

+### Burrow Movement Animation

+---

+**Default:** `false`

+If enabled when moved while burrowing will hide the token, then play a burrowing animation between the points before revealing the token again

+_Note: The token will still need to meet the elevation change prerequisites_